Wargzord/morsum-cart/README.md

 Use the [docker](https://docs.docker.com/get-docker/) to run this project, so make sure you have the docker installed.

-Clone this repo

-Run the following commands, in this order:
+After cloning this repo, run the following commands, in this order:
 ```bash
 cd morsum-cart